Return to Index

 Learning About Your Kitchen Triggers

-- Being in a hot kitchen (eg, having the oven on for a long time, cooking over a hot stove)
+- Being in a hot kitchen.
+This includes having the oven on for a long time or cooking over a hot stove.

 Making Changes in the Kitchen

 - Putting on the air conditioner or using a fan

 - Spritzing your face with cool water

 - Stepping out of the kitchen to escape the heat

 - Staying hydrated by drinking ice water

 - Choosing meals that do not need to be cooked in the oven—For example, an indoor electric grill cooks food quickly without heating up the kitchen.

 - Let food and drinks cool before consuming them.

 - Try to avoid food and drink triggers—Carefully read ingredients and choose recipes cautiously.
 Keep in mind that certain spices, like chili powder, may lead to a flare-up.